igakigongo/js-tic-tac-toe/README.md

     |-- js  (directory with all the javascript files)
 ```

-- The gameboard is stored as an array inside of a Gameboard object.
+- The game board is stored as an array inside of a GameBoard object.

 ```js
   const slots = new Array(9);